t-niizato/Stress-without-a-stressor-Integrated-information-theory-explains-the-information-dynamics-of-stress/README.md

 We listed all used IIT computation datasets and the subjective scores in Figure_results file.

-Run .mxf files and you'll get some figures we used in the paper.
+Run .mlx files and you'll get some figures we used in the paper.

 Please reread some words (Active, Control, Passive condition) to the new words (Moderate, Easy, Difficult condition).